-The migration plan put together by Mactores had to accommodate, with zero production downtime, the requirements we identified in our POC.
+The migration plan by Mactores had to accommodate, with zero production downtime, the requirements we identified in our POC.

 We decided on a plan with these critical tasks:

-- Migrate and create ETL jobs throughout migration, and use the development environment to test the ETL scenarios.
+Migrate and create ETL jobs throughout the migration and use the development environment to test the ETL scenarios.

-- Take the latest copy of on-premises data warehouse production data and migrate it over to Amazon Redshift.
-Do this until the Data Freeze Date, which is the date from when the Oracle systems is used by both ETL systems to update the source database and Amazon Redshift in parallel.
+Take the latest copy of on-premises data warehouse production data and migrate it over to Amazon Redshift.
+Do this until the Data Freeze Date, which is the date from when the Oracle systems are used by both ETL systems to update the source database and Amazon Redshift in parallel.